 A look at open source for Civil Infrastructure, and why we're a founding member of CIP.

-This is a quick email detailing what the output from the "top" tool means, which is a utility which shows a list of running processes on a UNIX system along with statistics on their memory and CPU consumption.
+This post was originally a quick email to a client and their other partners detailing what the output from the "top" tool means, which is a utility which shows a list of running processes on a UNIX system along with statistics on their memory and CPU consumption.

 Looking at YAML and JSON for Schemas and Validation.